Reviews You Can Rely On

 Features To Consider

-The easiest way to improve the warmth of your fleece without adding bulk is by including a hood.
+The easiest way to improve the warmth of your fleece without adding bulk is by purchasing one with a hood.
 If you're going to use your jacket primarily as an outer layer, it's nice to have one for unexpected encounters with chilly or windy weather.
 However, beware of hood overkill; if you often layer your fleece with other jackets, you probably don't need a hood on all three, so take a look at what's in your closet already.

 Fleece jackets that feature hoods in their designs can create additional bulk in your layered system yet offer a substantial amount of warmth.